-Bidjiwong Community Nursery is managed by The Hills Shire Council.
-It is a place where volunteers can learn about the native flora of The Hills Shire, participate in propagating native plants and attend environmental workshops.
+The nursery is managed by The Hills Shire Council and is a place where volunteers can learn about the native flora of The Hills Shire, participate in propagating native plants and attend environmental workshops.

 Each year Bidjiwong Community Nursery offers residents of the Hills Shire 4 Free plants (native to The Hills Shire) for their yards.

 Phone: +61 2 9843 0555